drewg13/foundryvtt-openlegends/README.md

 Open the latest release, copy the link to the associated `system.json` file, and paste it into the Manifest field in the System installation window in Foundry v11 or higher.
 Updates should work normally from then on.

-The system will also be available via the Foundry package browser soon.
+The system is also available via the official Foundry package browser.

 ## Features

 * Automated, item-oriented character sheet
   * Drag and drop Boons, Banes, Feats, Perks, Armors, and Weapons onto the sheet
 * Drag and drop Macro support
-  * Drag any rollable onto the macro bar for easy amcros
+  * Drag any rollable onto the macro bar for easy macros
-* Compendiums for Boons, Banes, Feats, Perks, and Flaws
+* Compendiums for Boons, Banes, Feats, Perks, Flaws, Weapons, and Armor

 ## Possible Future Work

-* NPC Character Sheet
-* Gear compendiums
 * Enemy compendiums

 ## Attribution